vuejs/vitepress/docs/en/guide/markdown.md

 ### Internal Links

-Internal links are converted to router link for SPA navigation.
-Also, every `index.md` contained in each sub-directory will automatically be converted to `index.html`, with corresponding URL `/`.
+Internal links are converted to router links for SPA navigation.
+Also, every `index.md` contained in each sub-directory will automatically be converted to `index.html`, with the corresponding URL `/`.

 For example, given the following directory structure: